patdavid/fnndsc/README.md

 The benefit of serving JSON data.

 The sample dataset from the github repo also provides more JSON files alongside existing image data to provide further information.

+## Process Architecture

+One approach to the problem becomes readily apparent when considering the domain:

+1. Assets for the system are accessible through REST API calls against the webserver.
+    That is, all of the created assets will be accessible through network calls against the webserver.

+    Even if there isn't a formal API set up to handle more advanced requests the base capability of querying and parsing JSON files from the filesystem might be enough for this example.
+That is, if we wanted to access a specific JSON resource, we can do a simple XMLHTTPRequest for it.

+    TODO: Demonstrate a simple XMLHTTPRequest against http://fnndsc.childrens.harvard.edu/rev/viewer/library-anon/00-yr/00-mo/ex.json

+## Design